raypnman/blogsave/README.md

 ## Instructions

-Only tested inside WSL with Python 3.12.7
-This will save all the blogs from the selected member at once!!
+Only tested inside WSL with Python 3.12.7.
+This will save all the blogs from the selected member at once!

 1. Install the required packages in the requirements.txt
 2. Update "main_folder" and "arti_code" in blogsave.py